Helpful Information About Implementing SMART With Ocean

 - Provide the Ocean team with the SMART server's endpoints so that they can be added to the Ocean allowlist (see the Allowlisting section here).

 - Ensure that the development framework allows customization of the access token and ID tokens.
-Some frameworks, such as Javaspring and .NET, allow for control to the flows, but others are less customizable.
+Some frameworks, such as Javaspring and .NET, allow for control of the flows, but others are less customizable.

 Deeper Dive Into the Sequence Flow